Elementor and Core Framework

 7. I can either copy the CSS or export it as a file

 This last feature is really useful.
-During development I can copy the CSS into the theme’s additional CSS area where I can tweak it but when the site goes live I can export it as a minimised CSS file and then refer to it in the header.
-The CSS is no longer embedded in the HTML for all to see.
+During development I can copy the CSS into the theme’s additional CSS area where I can tweak it but when the site goes live I can export it as a minimised CSS file and then use <link rel””> to load the CSS.
+(I found using wp_enqueue_style() would load the CSS first so it didn’t work).
+The result is the CSS is no longer embedded in the HTML for all to see.
+By the way I don’t add the CSS file into the theme directory and I don’t bother with child themes – I just create a custom-css directory in the uploads folder and copy the stylesheet there.

 Core Framework has also forever changed the way I think about heading sizes.
 Previously I just picked a size for H1 and then a smaller one for H2 but it is much better to use a mathematical scaling factor like “Major Second” or “Perfect Fourth”.
 When you see the headings on a page they just look right – it’s why you also find these scales used in music.